CyberFlameGO/svnpython/Doc/library/logging.rst

     'extra'.
 The return value is a (*msg*, *kwargs*) tuple which has the (possibly modified) versions of the arguments passed in.

-In addition to the above, :class:`LoggerAdapter` supports all the logging methods of :class:`Logger`, i.e. :meth:`debug`, :meth:`info`, :meth:`warning`,
+In addition to the above, :class:`LoggerAdapter` supports the following methods of :class:`Logger`, i.e. :meth:`debug`, :meth:`info`, :meth:`warning`,
-:meth:`error`, :meth:`exception`, :meth:`critical` and :meth:`log`.
-These
+:meth:`error`, :meth:`exception`, :meth:`critical`, :meth:`log`,
+:meth:`isEnabledFor`, :meth:`getEffectiveLevel`, :meth:`setLevel`,
-methods have the same signatures as their counterparts in :class:`Logger`, so you can use the two types of instances interchangeably.
+:meth:`hasHandlers`.
+These methods have the same signatures as their counterparts in :class:`Logger`, so you can use the two types of instances interchangeably.

-.. versionchanged:: 2.7
+.. versionchanged:: 3.2
+   The :meth:`isEnabledFor`, :meth:`getEffectiveLevel`, :meth:`setLevel` and

-The :meth:`isEnabledFor` method was added to :class:`LoggerAdapter`.
-This method delegates to the underlying logger.
+   :meth:`hasHandlers` methods were added to :class:`LoggerAdapter`.
+These methods delegate to the underlying logger.

 Thread Safety